ken-okabe/vanfs/README.md

     };
 ```

 In TypeScript, compared with legacy JavaScript, an additional step is required to add type signatures to all variables, functions, and parameters.
+This is often overwhelming.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/fsharp.svg">